 To provide undergraduates who have research potential with experience of research and to encourage them to take further postgraduate study.

-For more information about Research Scholarships take a look our Research Scholarships & Expeditions website.
+For more information about Research Scholarships take a look our Research Scholarships and Expeditions website

-You can also view our Celebrating Student Research Scholarships and Expeditions 2012 Brochure (PDF: 555KB)
+You can also view our Celebrating Student Research Scholarships and Expeditions 2016 Brochure (PDF: 6:22 MB)

 Applicants should be one of the following: